Rules And Usage Of The Present Perfect Tense With Examples

 What is the present perfect tense?

-The present perfect tense shows or tells that an action that was done in the past has a result in the present or has an effect on the present.
+The present perfect tense shows or tells that an action completed in the past has an impact or result in the present.
+In other words, it shows how something that happened in the past affects the present.

 For Example;

+This sentence illustrates that Mona forgot where she lived at some point in the past and still doesn’t remember.
 The action happened in the past and it is still valid (true) in the present.
-That means the action that happened in the past has an effect on the present.
+That means the past action continues to influence the present situation.

 Present Perfect Tense Structure | Present Perfect Tense Rule

-Let’s look at the present perfect tense structure that we use to make sentences.
+Let’s look at the present perfect tense structures we use to make sentences.

 1. Present Perfect Affirmative Sentence Structure